thewanionly/portfolio_v2/src/content/sections/projects.md

 sectionTitle: Projects
 projectsList:
   - title: World Countries
+    image: img/world-countries.png
+    description:
-    description: This project is a solution to Frontend Mentor's REST Countries API with color theme switcher challenge.
+      This project is a solution to Frontend Mentor's REST Countries API with color theme switcher challenge.
 This is built with ReactJS with TypeScript as primary tech stack.
 I've adopted a Test-Driven Development (TDD) approach in building this project using Jest and React Testing